CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.q.md

 - `first_name = ?`

-/// type=SS, answer=[5]
+/// type=SS, answer=[4]

 In the statement `$pstmt->bindValue(1, 'John');` on line 8 of `student.php`, what is `1`?

-- It is the predefined constant that represents the string data type.
+- It represents the explicit data type for the parameter.

-- It is the value to bind to the positional placeholder `?` in the SQL statement.
+- It represents the parameter name as the parameter identifier.

-- It is the data type of the positional placeholder in the SQL statement `first_name = ?`.
+- It represents the value to bind to the positional placeholder `?` in the SQL statement.

-- It is the variable to bind to the positional placeholder in the SQL statement `first_name = ?`.
+- It represents the 1-index position of the positional placeholder `?` in the SQL statement.

-- It is the index position of the parameter corresponding to the question mark placeholder in the SQL statement `first_name = ?`.
+- It represents the variable to bind to the positional placeholder `?` in the SQL statement.

-/// type=SS, answer=[3]
+/// type=SS, answer=[4]

 In the statement `$pstmt->bindValue(1, 'John');` on line 8 of `student.php`, what does `John` represent?

-- It is the data type.
+- The parameter name.

-- It is the index position of the parameter.
+- The explicit data type.

-- It is the value that is passed to the positional placeholder.
+- The 1-index position of the parameter.

-- It is the predefined constant that represents a string data type.
+- The value to bind to the positional placeholder `?`.

-- It is the variable that is passed to the positional placeholder.
+- The variable to bind to the positional placeholder `?`.

 /// type=MS, answer=[3,4]